johnrsibert/JonzPandemic/index.md

 in cases seem to be more pronounced in some areas that in others.

 ###### Prevalence Histories
 Per capita prevalence histories of the 30 largest US counties.
 ![Prevalence Histories](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/prevalence_comp_TS_m.png)

-This messy graph makes it pretty clear that each county is experience the pandemic differently.
-(In face, I can imagine distinct patterns in these lines, but that is a diversion for another day.)
+This messy graph makes it pretty clear that each county is experiencing the pandemic differently.
+(In fact, I can imagine distinct patterns in these lines, but that is a diversion for another day.)
 The critical part of the daily cases graph (top) for evaluating how we are doint at the moment is the period since the start of 2021.
 Some counties